Cheapest places to study abroad

-Are you hoping on studying abroad? are you looking for the cheapest place to study abroad?.
+If you are hoping on studying abroad and you are looking for the cheapest place to study abroad.
 Then you are at the right place.
 In this article, we will be discussing the cheapest and most affordable places to study abroad on a budget and mostly outside Africa.
 In some of these places, the tuition fees are low or even non-existent.

 Top 5 cheapest places to study abroad